grpc/grpc-go/examples/route_guide/README.md

 The route guide server and client demonstrates how to use grpc go libraries to perform unary, client streaming, server streaming and full duplex RPCs.

-See the definition of the route guide service in route_guide.proto.
+See the definition of the route guide service in proto/route_guide.proto.

 # Run the sample code
 To compile and run the server, assuming you are in the root of the route_guide